 Enoteca Ars Bibendi (Latin for “the art of drinking”) is not all that different from many of the wine bars found throughout the region.
 But it is very different from what often passes for a wine bar here in the States.
 Glassware, daily drink and snack menus, pricing, service, and the list goes on.
 We have so much to learn from our more “artistic” brothers and sisters in Italy.

-A trendy glass of skin-contact ribolla gialla, an “orange” wine, is one indication of how much things have changed in 40 years.
-And, yet, the regional devotion to local varieties and the best ways to express and transmit what makes Friulian wine so special remains as grounded and traditional and passionate as ever.
-Buona notte, Friuli-Venezia-Giulia, until we meet again!
+A glass of skin-contact ribolla gialla, an “orange” wine, is one indication of how much things have changed in 40 years.
+A style long known to the people of this region and now being rediscovered by wine lovers around the globe.
+The regional devotion to local varieties and the best ways to express and transmit what makes Friulian wine so special remains as grounded and traditional and passionate as ever.
+Buona notte, Friuli-Venezia Giulia, until we meet again!
 And we will.
 Sooner than later.
 Much sooner.